ShaggyDog18/SignalGeneratorSD/README.md

   - Long press -> exit Frequncy Input Mode to Settings Mode.
   - Encoder rotation -> change value of the current digit of the frequency value (digit is ighlighted by a blinking cursor) OR change an input digit postion (flat cursor). (depends of the frequency input mode).
   - Fast encoder rotation -> change value of more significant digit rather than the current digit position.
-  - **NEW** "running" frequency  ->  the value of frequency  is applied "on the fly" with a small 0.5 sec delay; keep adjusting the frequency by encoder and the set value is applied in 0.5 sec after your've stopped rotating encoder, so the input is completet.
+  - "Running" frequency -> the value of frequency  is applied "on the fly" with a small 0.5 sec delay; keep adjusting the frequency by encoder and the set value is applied in 0.5 sec after your've stopped rotating encoder, so the input is completet.
 - Settings Mode:
   - Encoder rotation any direction -> switch from one input parameter to another in a loop; a current input parament is highlighted by underline cursor.
   - Single click at active input parameter -> change parameter's value.
 The new value is immediately applied (except Frequeency Input mode).
   - Long button press anywhere in settings mode -> save and apply the current value of a parameter and jump to Operation Screen (blinking cursor at the "f=" letter).
   - Triple click anywhere -> change the way the frequency value is displayed: with/without leading zeros; with/without thousands separation sign.
 All four possible combinations are toggled in a loop.
 Default set: no leading zeros with a separation apostrophe.
 The thousands delimiter is different from country to country.
 In the United States, this character is a comma (,) in Germany, a period (.), in Sweden, a space.
 So, you may re-define `DELIMITER` sign to one you аrе accustomed to: comma, period, space, astrisk, etc...
 Just search for `DELIMITER` definition.
-- **NEW** `Stepped Sweep Generator` feature:
+- `Stepped Sweep Generator` feature:
   - Double click in SETTING_MODE while in channel Ch#0 position -> initiate the `Stepped Sweep Generator` feature; runs one cycle of a frequency variation.
   - Single click or click and hold -> cancel a `Stepped Sweep Generator` sweep cycle.